francoiswessels/numbers_in_words/README.md

 Notice the following:
 - The leading zeros, which means that each block is complete and we never need to deal with exceptions.
-- There two blocks with the value "345".
+- There are two blocks with the value "345".
 Those blocks will have the same result, so the option is provided to cache a result in case another block has the same value, giving a bit of a speedup.

 It looks like _formatted string literals_, or F-strings, are faster than ```"".join([...])``` and more readable.
 I did not explore the use of ```array```, because F-strings are just so easy to use and my gut says that any further speedup would be negligible.